A Message From Our Executive Director, Phil Telfeyan

-Numerous cities across the south attempt to banish residents if their homes are not expensive enough.
-We are the first organization to end wealth-based banishment.
+Numerous cities across the nation attempt to banish residents if their homes are not expensive enough.
+We are the first organization to tackle wealth-based banishment.

 We continue to succeed in our work against the irrational use of mandatory minimums for victimless crimes, which lead to decades-long and unnecessary prison sentences.
 We fight the unlawful privatization of probation services, which predictably include abusive practices that prey on people who are poor.
 We oppose the counterproductive residency restrictions on those convicted of sex offenses, which cause both homelessness and increased recidivism.

 The effects of such wealth-based discrimination are debilitating, and our work strives to undo these pervasive injustices.
 Our successes have already helped thousands of people avoid unconstitutional jailing.
-If we are successful in our efforts to end wealth-based discrimination, hundreds-of-thousands of people we be able to live in their homes, drive to work, and live close to their families without fear of being punished simply because they are poor.
+If we are successful in our efforts to end wealth-based discrimination, hundreds of thousands of people will be able to live in their homes, drive to work, and live close to their families without fear of being punished simply because they are poor.